pruesinghnagra/boilerplate-postcss/README.md

 ### Boiling a plate for me.

-- Going to contain some cool shit that will freak you the fuck out.
+- Going to contain some cool shit that will freak you out.

 ### Notes about the shit in here: